We collect two types of information:

 The Data Inspectorate is the supervisory authority for our processing of your personal data.
 If you are dissatisfied with our processing of your personal data, you have the right to contact the Data Inspectorate directly.

 our services and measure and analyze the traffic on our portals.

 Some cookies are necessary for you to be able to use our portal.
 This applies, for example, to

 information about your settings that shows us how the services and content of a portal should be displayed in your browser.

 We also use third-party cookies to, for example, conduct market research and measure data traffic on our portals and to improve the functionality of our portals.

 You can choose to disable or block cookies through settings in your browser.
 Doing so may result in some services not being provided.

-Findcourses PRO, corporate identity number: 556882-3198 and address Karlavägen 104, 115 26 Stockholm, Sweden is responsible for personal data and thus responsible for the processing of your personal data.
-Contact us at email@example.com if you have any questions about this information or other questions about our personal data processing.
+findcourses PRO, corporate identity number: 556882-3198 and address Karlavägen 100 A Plan 5, 115 26 Stockholm, Sweden is responsible for personal data and thus responsible for the processing of your personal data.
+Contact us at firstname.lastname@example.org if you have any questions about this information or other questions about our personal data processing.